saecki/zig-grep/paper/paper.typ

 ```]

 == Ecosystem
-Compared to C++ @cppreference, Java, or Rust @rustlang the std library of Zig is quite minimal.
+Compared to C++, Java, or Rust the std library of Zig is quite minimal.
-Neither the Zig language itself, nor the std library provide a datatype for strings.
+Neither the Zig language itself, nor the std library directly define a string datatype.
 String literals are represented as byte slices (`[]const u8`), which allows using the whole range of `std.mem.*` functions to operate on them.
 - somewhat immature ecosystem
     - missing regex library
     - async not available in `0.11` self-hosted compiler

 = Development process
-Since the scope of the program was predetermined, the main focus was on performance.
+Since the scope of the program was predetermined, I mainly focused on performance.

 The Zig std library provides `IterableDir`, an iterator for iterating a directory in a depth first manner, but unfortunately that approach doesn't allow filtering of searched directories.
 To overcome that limitation I mostly copied the std library function for iterating directories and modified it slightly to allow filtering out hidden directories.

 There are some beginnings of regex libraries written in Zig, but they are still in their infancy, and aren't feature complete.
-So I decided on using the Rust @rustlang regex library (`rure`) through it's C API, since it's a standalone project without tethers to a standard library, and reasonably fast.\
+So I decided on using the Rust regex library (`rure`) @rust_regex through it's C API, since it's a standalone project without tethers to a standard library, and reasonably fast @rebar.\
 To include a C library, some modification inside the `build.zig` configuration file are needed:
 #sourcecode[```zig
     // link all the other stuff needed